Buffalo Bill, Jr.

-Buffalo Bill, Jr. is a half-hour western series that aired in syndication starting in March 1955.
+Buffalo Bill, Jr. is a half-hour Western television series that aired in syndication starting in March 1955.
 The last new episode was broadcast in September 1956.
 The series was produced by Gene Autry's Flying A Productions, and distributed by CBS Television Film Sales.
 The 42 episodes continued to be leased and broadcast via individual stations until at least 1961.
-In 1964 the ABC network began airing the series on Saturday mornings at 9:30 a.m.
+In 1964, the ABC network began airing the series on Saturday mornings at 9:30 am.

 Production

-Gene Autry came up with the idea of doing a children's western about an old judge, a teenaged cowboy, and his little sister.
-Dick Jones was under contract to Autry's Flying A Productions, and was asked to play the young cowboy, even though he was 28 years old in 1955.
+Gene Autry came up with the idea of doing a children's Western about an old judge, a teenaged cowboy, and his little sister.
+Dick Jones was under contract to Autry's Flying A Productions, and was asked to play the young cowboy, though he was 28 years old in 1955.
 Since childhood, Jones had worked at rodeos as a trick rider and roper, so he did his own stunts on the show.

 The series was filmed at Pioneertown, and the original sponsors were Brown Shoe Company and Mars Candy.
-The western was sold to more than 100 markets.
+The Western was sold to more than 100 markets.
+Louis Gray was the producer, George Archinbaud was the director, and Paul Franklin was the writer.